 The best type of reward: A small dog treat that is delicious and nutritious.

-Other rewards for a job well done include a click if you’re clicker training, affection from you or a positive verbal affirmation.
+Other rewards for a job well done include a pressing a clicker if you’re training with one, affection from you or a positive verbal affirmation.

 These rewards help your dog learn that when they obey your command, good things, fun things, or yummy things will happen.